Stape

 • There is no additional configuration.
 If you are migrating to server-side tagging, you already have or will implement ss GA4.

-Disadvantages of using ss GA4:
+Disadvantages of using server-side GA4:

 • Ad Blockers block GA4 requests (/collect) requests.
 But this is not an issue if you use Stape’s Custom loader power-up that makes GTM and GA4 scripts invisible to ad blockers.